Time of the Serpent

-Time of the Serpent is a 1958 British radio play by Bruce Stewart about Eliza Fraser.
+Time of the Serpent is a 1958 British radio play by Bruce Stewart about Eliza Fraser, an English woman who survived being shipwrecked at K'gari island off the coast of Queensland in 1836.
 It was one of Stewart's first radio plays in England.
 He also appeared in the production.

 Practical Wireless called it "an original and refreshing play".

 He wrote it as a stage play.